 - Patients with septic arthritis usually present acutely with a single swollen and painful joint (ie, monoarticular arthritis).
-Joint pain, swelling, warmth, and restricted movement occur in 80 percent of patients with septic arthritis.
+Joint pain, swelling, warmth with redness and erythema above it which is the site of trauma, and restricted movement occur in 80 percent of patients with septic arthritis.
 Most patients with septic arthritis are febrile; however, older patients with septic arthritis may be afebrile. - The knee is involved in more than 50 percent of cases; wrists, ankles, and hips are also affected commonly